 Step 1: Prepare the documents

-Now that you know which documents you need, get them organized and readily available for when you contact the insurance provider to make the claim.
+Now that you know which documents you need, get them organized and readily available when you contact the insurance provider to make the claim.

 Step 2: Contact an Agent/Producer

-You’ll want to first contact the policy’s agent/broker to discuss documents and information needed to file a claim.
+You’ll want first to contact the policy’s agent/broker to discuss documents and information needed to file a claim.
 However, now you’ll want to ask:

 If you’re having a hard time with the passing of your loved one and are having difficulty getting the paperwork sorted, ask the insurance agent to help you.

-Step 3: Submit required information and documentation
+Step 3: Submit the required information and documentation

 Once you’ve submitted all of the required information and documentation to the insurance provider, it may take some time for them to review everything.
 Make sure to ask for a timeline when speaking with an agent.
 That way, you have a clear understanding of when you’ll hear back about your claim.

-How Do You Know if a Claim Will Go Through?
+How Do You Know If a Claim Will Go Through?

 There are terms and conditions for a life insurance claim to be approved.
-First and foremost, the policy holder’s death must occur while the policy is still in force.
+First and foremost, the policyholder’s death must occur while the policy is still in force.
 The cause of death matters, too, as some policies have specific terms around what’s covered.
 Most life insurance policies won’t provide the payout in cases of suicide within the first two years of the policy.